Aspartate–tRNA ligase, mitochondrial

-Aspartyl-tRNA Synthetase 2, Mitochondrial is an enzyme which is encoded by the gene DARS2.
+Aspartate–tRNA ligase, mitochondrial is an enzyme that in humans is encoded by the gene DARS2.

 Gene

 The DARS2 gene is located on the long arm (q) of chromosome 1 on position 25.1, from base pair from base pair 173,821,286 to base pair 173,861,933.

 Function

-This protein is located in mitochondria which aminoacylates aspartate to its matching tRNA.
+This protein is located in mitochondria where it attaches the amino acid aspartate to its matching transfer RNA, tRNA(Asp), as part of RNA-to-protein translation.

 Clinical significance

-Leukoencephalopathy with Brainstem and Spinal Cord Involvement and Lactate Elevation (LBSL)

-LBSL is a rare genetic disorder which causes brain and spinal cord damage.
+Leukoencephalopathy with brainstem and spinal cord involvement and lactate elevation (LBSL) is a rare genetic disorder caused by mutations in DARS2 which causes brain and spinal cord damage.
 This disorder is characterized by slowly progressive cerebellar ataxia and spasticity with dorsal column dysfunction (decreased position and vibration sense) in most individuals.